-To see what kind of data you can use Fleet to gather, check out the table reference documentation.
+To see what kind of data you can use Fleet to gather, you can check out the table reference documentation.

 Take as much or as little as you need for your organization.